Hebilicious/gatsby-remark-component/README.md

 > NB: This is an unofficial maintenance fork of [Hebilicious/gatsby-remark-component](https://github.com/Hebilicious/gatsby-remark-component), continued from it's v1.1.3.
 This fork is published under `@rstacruz/gatsby-remark-component`.
+You can use this as a drop-in subtitute for `gatsby-remark-component` using Yarn:
+>
+> ```sh
+> yarn add gatsby-remark-component@npm:@rstacruz/gatsby-remark-component
+> ```
+>
+> The rest of the original README is quoted below.

 ---